abhay-khandwekar/react-hook-storehouse/README.md

 global-hookstore
 ================
 ----------------------------------------------------------------------
-Global state management nased on React-hooks, with built-in support for both synchronous & queued-asynchronus(FIFO) actions.
+Global state management based on React-hooks, with built-in support for both synchronous & queued-asynchronus (FIFO) actions.

 ----------------------------------------------------------------------
 Table of Contents